VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 As we saw earlier every function has a return address, it needs to know when it is finished where to return to.
 That goes for every living function out there.

-Now the stack as we already goes as follows:
+Now the stack as we already know goes as follows:

 - call to the function
 - return address